Advanced-computer-lab-2024/Beyond-Borders/README.md

 5. **Bookings and Purchases**:
    - You can view all your current and past bookings, including activities, itineraries, events, flights and hotel reservations.
    - Book events, buy products, and explore various travel options seamlessly on the platform.
+#### Admin

+1. **Login as Admin**:
+   - Enter your admin credentials on the login page.
+   - Upon successful login, you will be redirected to the **Admin Statistics/App Revenue Dashboard**.

+2. **Top Bar Features**:
+   - The top bar provides the following functionalities:
+     - **Change My Password**:
+       - Click this button to change your current password.
+       - A form will appear to enter the current password and the new password.
+     - **Manage Access**:
+       - Click this button to view a dropdown menu with the following options:
+         - **Add Admin**: Add new administrators to the platform.
+         - **Add Tourism Governor**: Assign new tourism governors to manage their respective areas.
+         - **Requests**: View and manage pending user or event-related requests.
+         - **Delete Requests**: Review and delete specific requests or records as needed.
+     - **Notifications Bell**:
+       - Displays notifications for any out-of-stock products created by the admin.
+       - Clicking the bell shows a dropdown list of recent notifications.
+     - **Logout**:
+       - Allows the admin to securely log out of the platform.

+3. **Side Navigation Bar**:
+   - The side navigation bar includes the following features for managing platform content:
+     - **Complaints**: View and address user complaints or feedback.
+     - **Products**: Manage product listings, including adding, editing, or removing products.
+     - **Activities**: Oversee and update activities available on the platform.
+     - **Itineraries**: Manage itineraries, including creating or editing existing entries.

+4. **Admin Interface**:
+   - The admin interface is tailored to provide full control and management capabilities, ensuring the smooth operation of the Beyond-Borders platform.
+#### Advertiser

+1. **Login as Advertiser**:
+   - Enter your advertiser credentials on the login page.
+   - Upon successful login, you will be redirected to the **Advertiser Statistics and Revenue Dashboard**, where you can view your performance metrics and revenue details.

+2. **Top Bar Features**:
+   - The top bar includes the following functionalities:
+     - **View My Profile**:
+       - Click this button to view your profile information, including personal details and account settings.
+     - **Notifications Bell**:
+       - Displays important notifications related to your activities.
+     - **Logout**:
+       - Click this button to securely log out of your account.

+3. **Side Navigation Bar**:
+   - The side navigation bar includes the following feature:
+     - **Activities**:
+       - View and manage your activities.
+       - You can add new activities, update details for existing ones, or remove activities as needed.

+4. **Advertiser Interface**:
+   - The advertiser interface is designed to provide insights into your performance and tools to manage your activities efficiently.

+---

+#### Tour Guide

+1. **Login as Tour Guide**:
+   - Enter your tour guide credentials on the login page.
+   - Upon successful login, you will be redirected to the **Tour Guide Statistics and Revenue Dashboard**, where you can view performance metrics and earnings.

+2. **Top Bar Features**:
+   - The top bar includes the following functionalities:
+     - **View My Profile**:
+       - Click this button to view your profile information, including personal details and account settings.
+     - **Notifications Bell**:
+       - Displays important notifications related to your itineraries or feedback from tourists.
+     - **Logout**:
+       - Click this button to securely log out of your account.

+3. **Side Navigation Bar**:
+   - The side navigation bar includes the following feature:
+     - **Itineraries**:
+       - View and manage your itineraries.
+       - You can create new itineraries, update existing ones, or review feedback related to them.

+4. **Tour Guide Interface**:
+   - The tour guide interface is tailored to provide tools for managing itineraries and insights into your performance.
+#### Seller

+1. **Login as Seller**:
+   - Enter your seller credentials on the login page.
+   - Upon successful login, you will be redirected to the **Seller Statistics and Revenue Dashboard**, where you can view performance metrics, revenue, and sales data for your products.

+2. **Top Bar Features**:
+   - **View My Profile**:
+     - Click this button to view your profile information, including personal details, business details, and account settings.
+   - **Notifications Bell**:
+     - Displays important notifications related to your products, such as low stock or customer feedback.
+   - **Logout**:
+     - Click this button to securely log out of your account.

+3. **Side Navigation Bar**:
+   - **Products**:
+     - View and manage your product listings.
+     - Add new products, update details for existing products (e.g., price, description, and stock availability), or remove products from your catalog.
+     - Monitor customer reviews and feedback to improve your offerings.

+4. **Seller Interface**:
+   - The seller interface is designed to provide all the tools and insights needed to effectively manage your product catalog, enhance customer satisfaction, and boost sales.

+---

+#### Tourism Governor

+1. **Login as Tourism Governor**:
+   - Enter your credentials on the login page.
+   - Upon successful login, you will be redirected to the **Historical Places and Museums Management Page**, where you can view and manage your listed historical places and museums.

+2. **Top Bar Features**:
+   - **View My Profile**:
+     - Click this button to view your profile details, including your account and responsibilities.
+   - **Notifications Bell**:
+     - Displays important notifications, such as feedback from visitors or urgent updates for your locations.
+   - **Logout**:
+     - Click this button to securely log out of your account.

+3. **Side Navigation Bar**:
+   - **Historical Places**:
+     - Manage your listed historical places.
+     - Add new locations with details such as descriptions, ticket prices, and opening hours.
+     - Update or remove existing listings as needed.
+   - **Museums**:
+     - View and manage museums under your jurisdiction.
+     - Add new museum events, update exhibits, and adjust visitor details.

+4. **Tourism Governor Interface**:
+   - The Tourism Governor dashboard ensures seamless management of historical places and museums while providing tools to enhance visitor experiences and operations.

+---

+#### Transportation Advertiser

+1. **Login as Transportation Advertiser**:
+   - Enter your credentials on the login page.
+   - Upon successful login, you will be redirected to the **Transportation Management Page**, where you can view and manage your transportation services.

+2. **Top Bar Features**:
+   - **View My Profile**:
+     - Click this button to view your profile details, including account information and service offerings.
+   - **Notifications Bell**:
+     - Displays important notifications, such as inquiries or updates about your listed transportation services.
+   - **Logout**:
+     - Click this button to securely log out of your account.

+3. **Side Navigation Bar**:
+   - **Transportations**:
+     - Manage your listed transportation services.
+     - Add new transportation options, such as buses, taxis, or private cars.
+     - Update or remove existing transportation services.
+     - Monitor customer feedback and bookings for better service optimization.

+4. **Transportation Advertiser Interface**:
+   - The Transportation Advertiser dashboard provides all necessary tools for managing and promoting transportation services effectively, ensuring streamlined operations and enhanced visibility.

 ### Credits